corpnewt/CPUFriendFriend/README.md

 $ ./CPUFriendFriend.command
 ```

+*Note: Enter desired values each time you are prompted.*

 Once completed, you will be presented with both SSDT and Kext versions of CPUFriendDataProvider data.
-Choose the method that you prefer, and add it along with CPUFriend.kext to CLOVER.
+You can choose to either install the generated SSDT or Kext.
+Be sure to also include CPUFriend.kext.
+The generated plist file can be ignored.